Tips for Home Staging From Barb Schwarz

 - Dressed-up white plastic tables and chairs can become dining room furniture.

 - Add weight and substance with careful placement of metalwork such as lanterns, bowls, and candle holders.

 - Bring yard trimmings inside to make floral arrangements.

-- Explore innovative uses for buttons like covering up a wall nail with a button.
+- Explore innovative uses for buttons like covering up a wall nail with one.

 Schwarz's staging-to-sell techniques are so successful that sellers sometimes ask her to stage their new home, to turn it into a peaceful environment filled with energy.
-"Staging creates so much less stress, and the depressed feel more joyful," gushes Schwarz.
-Her enthusiasm and passion for home staging are contagious.
-If you have time to read only one book on preparing your home for sale and home staging, trust me, this is the book to purchase.
-I give it a 10.
+"Staging creates so much less stress, and the depressed feel more joyful," Schwarz says.
+Her passion for home staging is contagious.